Gitgo012/plant_disease_detection/README.md

-This repository contains the code and resources for a plant disease classification project using Convolutional Neural Networks (CNNs) with TensorFlow/Keras.
+This branch contains the code and resources for a plant disease classification project using Convolutional Neural Networks (CNNs) with TensorFlow/Keras.

 ## Dataset